dps923/winter2020/graded-work/assign3.md

 Follow these instructions to submit your work, before the due date and time:

-1. Locate your projectfolder in Finder (and we suggest that you make a copy of it for yourself).
+1. Locate your project folder in Finder (and we suggest that you make a copy of it for yourself).

 2. In that folder, add a new folder named "MyCode".